Budibase/website/content/blog/how-to-make-a-web-app/index.md

     4. [Svelte](https://svelte.dev/)

        The list is endless!
 4. Configuring your packaging tool to talk to your backend - which is most likely running on a different port on localhost.
-Usually, this is done using node’s HTTP proxy.
+Usually, this is done using Node’s HTTP proxy.
 Most packaging solutions have this option built-in, or available as plugins.
 This point commonly gets people stuck, and may need a diagram.
-Remember - if you write your backend API in C Sharp (for example), then at dev time, you will be running it on a local web server, through visual studio.
+Remember - if you write your backend API in C Sharp (for example) then at dev time, you will be running it on a local web server, through your code editor.
 I.e. your frontend and backend are running on 2 different web servers, in dev.
 However, in production, your frontend should (probably) be running on the SAME web server as your backend - mainly because you want them to run under the same domain.

     This means a few things

-    1. At dev time, Your frontend should make API requests to its own (nodejs server - e.g. Webpack dev server).
-This nodejs server should then proxy all “/api” request to your backend server.
+    1. At dev time, your frontend should make API requests to its own (Nodejs server - e.g. Webpack dev server).
+This Nodejs server should then proxy all “/api” request to your backend server.
     2. When building for production, you need to get your compiled frontend files into your backend server - so they can be served as static files.
-You can of course copy and paste the files in when you deploy, but you will want to set up some sort of script to do this for you
+You can copy and paste the files in when you deploy, but you will want to set up some sort of script to do this.

 There is always a significant time required to set up your dev environment for a SPA.
 There are plenty of boilerplate templates out there for your frameworks of choice.
 However, I have never written an app that has not eventually needed some custom code on top of the boilerplate.